 Can you open a French bank account whilst in the UK?

-The process is done online but you need more documents, I started the process and you need 2 proof of identity such as passport and driving licence.
+The process is done online but you need more documents, I started the process and you need 2 proof of identity such as a passport and a driving licence.

 You also need 2 documents for your proof of address.
 These can be a copy of a Utility Bill (most recent gas, electricity, water, telephone or council tax), copy of a Bank Statement (from your main bank), copy of a P60 or Avis d’Imposition, HMRC or official government documentation or a letter from the person you are living with – stating that you are living with them, together with their proof of identification and 2 proofs of address.